How to Secure Banking Website from Hackers?

-The domain of online business, including BFSI sector, is flooded with competition, which often leads to frequent application changes for better services, scalability, and conversions.
-And to be honest, security isn’t exactly on the top of the minds for management and developers of these websites.
+The domain of online business, including the BFSI sector, is flooded with competition, which often leads to frequent application changes for better services, scalability, and conversions.
+And to be honest, security isn’t exactly on the top of the minds of management and developers of these websites.
 They are rather keen to offer more creative application options that meet business activity requirements better.

 c) Security Staff Management